Courtroom Animal Advocate Program (Florida)

 Status

-Proposed legislation, SB 1006/HB 989, creates a Courtroom Animal Advocate Program (CAAP) in Florida.
-The bill would empower volunteer lawyers to represent the interests of animals in criminal cases or civil proceedings concerning an animal’s well-being.
+Proposed legislation, S.B.
+272/H.B.
+297, would create a Courtroom Animal Advocate Program (CAAP) in Florida.
+The bill would empower volunteer lawyers to represent the interests of cats and dogs criminal cases concerning the animal’s well-being.